-This brings the question though; which is the better of the two and worthier of your fitness regime's place?
+This raises the question of which is the better of the two.
 Luckily, we’re here to look over both of them and allow you to make up your mind.

 Want to move fast?
 Jump to the right section below.